Augmentation varieties and disk potentials I

 The images of the identified points $\pm \infty$ in each subinterval are called {\em breakings}, while the boundary points of $I$ are {\em ends} and may be either infinite or non-infinite.
-The standard metric the complement of infinities in each $I_j$ induces a metric on the complement in $I$ of the breakings.
+The standard metric of the copy of real line $\R$ in each $I_j$ induces a metric on the complement in $I$ of the breakings.

-.1in A {\em treed disk} $C$ is obtained from a nodal disk $S$ by replacing each node $w_\pm(e) \in \partial S$ or marking $w(e) \in \partial S$ with a broken interval $T_e$; in the case of a marking the corresponding broken interval $T_e$ is required to have one infinite end and be joined to $S$ at the finite end; while in the case of a node both ends of the broken interval are required to be finite (although the length of the broken interval may be infinite). .1in The {\em combinatorial type} $\Gamma$ of any treed disk is the graph
+.1in A {\em treed disk} $C$ is obtained from a nodal disk $S$ by replacing each node $w_\pm(e) \in S$ or marking $w(e) \in \partial S$ with a broken interval $T_e$; in the case of a marking the corresponding broken interval $T_e$ is required to have one infinite end and be joined to $S$ at the finite end; while in the case of a node both ends of the broken interval are required to be finite (although the length of the broken interval may be infinite). .1in The {\em combinatorial type} $\Gamma$ of any treed disk is the graph

 whose vertices correspond to disk and sphere components, respectively, and whose edges correspond to boundary resp. interior edges.
 The set of semi-infinite edges is denoted

 The type $\Gamma$ has the additional data of subsets